Diary of a Quilter - a quilt blog

 Make a Quilt with Riley Blake and the Cricut Maker

 This technology creates endless possibilities for quilters and as a result, Cricut has teamed up with Riley Blake Designs to offer exclusive quilt patterns + coordinating fabric kits!
-(UPDATE: fabric kits no longer available, but .)
+(UPDATE: fabric kits no longer available, but the patterns are still available in the Cricut Design Space software.)

 Cricut has 31 different pre-programed quilt designs in the Cricut Design Space that coordinate with the Riley Blake kits.
 (You will need to create a free account to the Cricut Design Space and log in to see the quilt designs as well as the other hundreds of projects available there.)